Figure 25.1: Translating a CEO’s concerns into math and computer representations is challenging.

 That’s all I have; thanks for making it through the text.
-Reach out to me on Twitter (@preposterior) if you are liking the book or have suggestions; it is the first version of this book, so I am sure there is boundless room for improvement.
+Reach out to me on Twitter (@preposterior) if you are liking the book or have suggestions.
+I am sure there is boundless room for improvement.
 Keep going, enjoy the journey, and embrace the productive struggle of a world-class business analyst!